 - The “join a connect group” test

 No wonder a generation has fallen out of church because of the vicious cycle of tests they have had to endure.
-I also suspect the reason why most Christians don’t perform well at work or engage with the culture effectively is they are so encumbered with tests that leave them exhausted to do anything worth while.
+I also suspect the reason why most Christians don’t perform well at work or engage with the culture effectively is they are so encumbered with tests that leave them exhausted to do anything worthwhile.
 Eventually, they run away from one of either.
 Most usually, they run away from the church because at the least their work helps them pay their bills.

 The Holy Spirit

-The work of the Holy Spirit has also been cast in negative view.
+The work of the Holy Spirit has also been cast in a negative view.
 Have you heard that the Holy Spirit is the ding-dong bell meant to alert you when you sin or do something bad?
 Ever heard of that?
 John 16:8-15 has been used to depict that notion that the work of the Holy Spirit is to examine you and point out to you what is wrong with you – convict you of sin.
-If that particular verse of scripture is to be interpreted in light of Jesus’ finished work on the cross for us, then the Holy spirit does not convict us of sin.
+If that particular verse of scripture is to be interpreted in light of Jesus’ finished work on the cross for us, then the Holy Spirit does not convict us of sin.
 Why?
 Jesus on the cross took all of God’s wrath against my sin, was punished for it, and paid the penalty for it.
 Now sin is no longer an issue.
 It’s been taken care of.
-Now the Holy Spirit comes to convince me of the righteousness that has been imputed on me because of what Jesus did and is doing for me (Vs. 10).
+Now the Holy Spirit comes to convince me of the righteousness that has been imputed to me because of what Jesus did and is doing for me (Vs. 10).
 That’s his work.

 If we continually hear that the Holy Spirit is the ding-dong bell that warns us when we are in sin, then it’s not different from the world that keeps telling us we haven’t done enough to measure up.
-Both are doing the same thing albeit from different perspectives.
+Both are doing the same thing, albeit from different perspectives.
 Nothing could be further from the truth.

 The church is a place where the echo of John 19:30 is to be heard again and again.
 FINISHED!
 DONE!
 KAPUT!
 MIC DROP!
 We should run from the tyranny of work, hospitals, prisons, exam rooms, homes, and license tests to the safety of the church that declares THERE IS NOTHING FOR YOU TO DO.
 JUST SIT, AND LISTEN TO WHAT JESUS HAS DONE FOR YOU.